paul7Junior/spark_shokunin/README.md

 # May 28th 2022

-Having an elastic instance running
+- Having an elastic instance running
+- Setup an Akka Server.
+- Worked on cors policy with Akka.

-curl --cacert ca/ca.crt --user elastic:elastic_pass -X PUT "https://localhost:9200/my-index-00002?pretty"
+- Managed to make a first request from the vue app to the akka backend app. ping/pong. curl --cacert ca/ca.crt --user elastic:elastic_pass -X PUT "https://localhost:9200/my-index-00002?pretty"

+# June 3rd 2022

+- Managed to get first md text from elasticSearch into vue app.

+# June 5th 2022